 What IPTV options exist?

-The other option is by paying for legal options, and fortunately, we have a few great options.
-They are expensive but having in mind that you won’t need to run any cable or for a stranger to get into your house in this COVID you would probably pay for it.
+The other option is to pay for legal options, and fortunately, we have a few great options.
+They are expensive but bearing in mind that you won’t need to run any cable or for a stranger to get into your house in this COVID you would pay for it.

 Some great options are: